Poplar Wood vs Pine Wood | Which is Better for Your Applications?

 Pine is beautiful, inexpensive, easy to work with, and the most popular softwood.
 It is known for its strength and elasticity properties.
 It is also used for interior furnishing, furniture, building, construction, and many other purposes.

-Pine (Pinus) is also the name of a group of several species, like poplar.
-Such as Western White Pine, Eastern White Pine, Longleaf Pine, and many more.
+Pine (Pinus) is a name of several species, like poplar, such as Western White Pine, Eastern White Pine, Longleaf Pine, and many more.
 The length of their trees is about 15–50 meters.

 #Poplar WoodPine Wood